Skip to content ↓

 1. Where appropriate we will co-operate with other organisations, local authorities and public sector bodies in the prevention, detection and investigation of fraud and corruption, for example, participation in the National Fraud initiative and liaison with the Police.

-1. This Policy and procedures sets out the Trust’s commitment to ensuring compliance with the requirements of the Fraud Act 2006 and the ESFA Academies Financial Handbook – 2023 (or latest version if superceded).
+1. This Policy and procedures sets out the Trust’s commitment to ensuring compliance with the requirements of the Fraud Act 2006, the Economic Crime and Corporate Transparency Act 2023, and the ESFA Academy Trust Handbook 2024 (or latest version if superceded).

 1. Operating Culture